SrijanBadhya/Debsoc/Running the PES Debsoc.md

 So, how do you carry out breadth-wise inclusivity?

 - I staunchly believe that inclusivity should be maximized if you have the bandwidth to accommodate these people.
 - I took this to the extreme, and since I had free bandwidth in my 4th year, I would go to first year classrooms even 2 weeks after official round 1 recruitments to conduct unofficial recruitments for the people who had asked me.
 I don't recommend going the extra mile to this extreme without having the bandwidth yourself.
-Especially since during the recruitment period you'll already be attending mo
+Especially since during the recruitment period you'll already be attending more debates than a recruit.
 -
 ![enter image description here](https://i.imgflip.com/a7995z.jpg)